foundersandcoders/old-coursebook/patterns/week1/fixed-absolute-and-relative-positioning.md

 #Fixed Absolute and Relative Positioning

 ###Static Position
-this is the default positioning.
+This is the default positioning.